arunkp/tasker/README.md

 # Tasker, a task making app using create-react-app React Project with Node Express Backend

-> Tasker on using create-react-app with a Node Express Backend
+> This project is an experiment to learn and teach React, Redux and Node Express Backend

 ## Usage